 - a.
-The Federation shall organise leagues, in which teams from Full Member Clubs may play matches against one another.
+The Federation shall organise a number of leagues, in which teams from Full Member Clubs may play matches against one another.
 The leagues currently supported are:

-- (1) the Short Croquet League (Open).
+- (1) the Short Croquet League (Open);

 - (2) the Short Croquet League (Restricted).

-- b.
-Structure of Leagues
+b.
+Structure of the Leagues.